 Chances are, you’ve been hearing a lot about how inbound marketing can increase sales, how important your inbound marketing is…and on and on.
 The only problem — you may not know exactly what we mean by ‘inbound marketing’.
 In fact, reading this you may be thinking, “Inbound Marketing.
 Outbound Marketing.
 What’s the diff’?”

-Since all of this is actually quite crucial to your business and marketing efforts let us try to explain exactly what we mean when we say “inbound marketing.”
+Since all of this is actually quite crucial to your business and digital marketing efforts let us try to explain exactly what we mean when we say “inbound marketing.”

-Both inbound marketing and outbound marketing are important elements of any businesses marketing efforts.
+Both inbound marketing and outbound marketing are important elements of any business marketing efforts.
 Outbound has been the more popular among the two, but as consumers become immune to interruption marketing and more attuned to instant gratification and ‘on-demand’ services, the focus for marketers is now to ATTRACT consumers to your company through search marketing, content marketing and social media.

 According to Wikipedia

 Inbound marketing is a marketing strategy that focuses on getting found by prospects.
 This sense is related to relationship marketing and Seth Godin’s idea ofpermission marketing.
 David Meerman Scott recommends that marketers “earn their way in” (via publishing helpful information on a blog etc.) in contrast to outbound marketing where they used to have to “buy, beg, or bug their way in” (via paid advertisements, issuing press releases in the hope they get picked up by the trade press, or paying commissioned sales people, respectively).
 Brian Halligan, cofounder and CEO of HubSpot, claims he coined the usage of the term in this sense.

 Inbound marketing is, in effect, using techniques like SEO, social media & content marketing to attract leads to you instead of hunting down leads.
 In effect, the goal is to flip polarities so that you become a magnet for people searching for your products & services.